The Kyiv Post is Ukraine's English-language newspaper and proud winner of the 2014 Missouri Honor Medal for Distinguished Service in Journalism.

 How is the Kyiv Post funded?

 The majority of the newspaper’s revenue comes from advertising and events.
 The Kyiv Post journalists also seek grants for editorial projects.
-Donors who sponsored content produced by the Kyiv Post journalists included: the National Endowment for Democracy, Justice for Journalists Foundation, Reporters Without Borders, the Danish government, NATO, and others.
+Donors who sponsored content produced by the Kyiv Post journalists included: the National Endowment for Democracy, Justice for Journalists Foundation, Reporters Without Borders (in 2019), the Danish government, NATO, and others.

 Our standards and ethics